Virtual Therapy in MA, NY, ME, & FL

 You don’t have to figure this out alone.

-Body image and eating disorders in men are rarely talked about, and even more rarely treated as a specialty.
-Most therapy spaces aren't designed with their experiences in mind — I know how isolating that can be, and it's a big part of why I built my practice around this work.
+Body image and eating concerns in gay men are rarely talked about, and even more rarely treated as a specialty.
+Most therapy spaces weren't built with gay men in mind.
+I know from personal experience how isolating that can be, and it's a big part of why I built my practice around this work.

 Specializing in: